ansys/pydyna/README.rst

 Install the package
 -------------------
+The ``ansys.dyna.core`` package supports Python 3.8 through Python 3.11 on Windows, Linux, and MacOS.

+You should consider installing PyDYNA in a virtual environment.
+For more information, see Python's
+`venv -- Creation of virtual environments <https://docs.python.org/3/library/venv.html>`_.

-PyDyna has three installation modes: user, developer, and offline.
+PyDYNA has three installation modes: user, developer, and offline.

 Install in user mode
 ^^^^^^^^^^^^^^^^^^^^

-Before installing PyDyna in user mode, make sure you have the latest version of `pip`_ with:
+Before installing PyDYNA in user mode, make sure you have the latest version of `pip`_ with this command:

 .. code:: bash

    python -m pip install -U pip

-Then, install PyDyna with:
+Then, install PyDYNA with this command:

 .. code:: bash